All Episodes

 There are two things that are interesting.

-When Democrats say things, you know, you know what?
+When Democrats say things, you know what?

-Let's let me step back.
+Let me step back.

 When Democrats or Republicans say something like this, when they identify a candidate and you get the feeling that there's a particular candidate they want to run against because they think that candidate's particularly vulnerable, do they mean it or are they just playing reverse psychology and saying it for strategic reasons?

-I I think that answer varies from case to case.
+I think that answer varies from case to case.

 Yeah, that's exactly who we wanted.